Samir accepts instructions under Direct Access

 Murder & Serious Violence

-• R v MN & Ors (Stafford Crown Court): Junior counsel in four-handed murder trial involving alleged revenge shooting of rapper
+- R v MN & Ors (Stafford Crown Court): Junior counsel in four-handed murder trial involving alleged revenge shooting of rapper—client acquitted of murder and arson

 Sexual Offences